-At a specific date: Deselect the check box Immediately > Enter the exact start time in the format: YYYY-MM-DD HH:mm
+At a specific date: Deselect the check box 1II PSra .u Enter the exact start time in the format: YYYY-MM-DD HH:mm

-Immediately:

-• Select the check box next to Immediately (default) . . . the firmware update is started when you click on the Set button.
+Immediately: Select the check box next to Immediately (default) . . . the firmware update is started when you click on the Set button.